-In today’s ambitious world, education is the most expensive thing especially when a person wishes to pursue a higher degree in a premium institute.
-According to the Google’s Keyword Research about 1.5 lakhs Indians search for Education Loans.
-This reflects the craze for going abroad for their further studies.
+In today’s competitive world, education requires major investment especially when a person wishes to pursue a higher degree in a premium institute.
+Based on of Google’s Keyword Research about 1.5 lakhs, Indians search for Education Loans.
+It is apparent from the data itself the craze among citizens for pursuing education.

-Indian banks have been providing the Education Loans since 2001 in helping the students to pursue higher education in abroad.
+Indian banks have been providing Education Loans since the year 2001 in helping the students to pursue higher education abroad.
 However, most of the students are seen feeling sad for not making payments on time because of low earnings.
 Hence, banks have revised these loans that were framed in 2001.

 Higher Fees – Low Funding Situations

-The latest IBA documents reflects the fair idea of government’s observation regarding the current public financing policies for higher education in abroad.
-According to Government, the present scheme is not so much useful and needs a lot of improvement.
+The latest IBA documents show the fair idea of government’s observation regarding the current public financing policies for higher education in abroad.
+According to the Government, the current schemes are not so useful and needs a lot of improvement.

-New education funding scheme is made in keeping the students’ burden low that was high in the early phases of their career in the last funding scheme.
-Thus, RBI has included the student loans as the favorite sector of lending for public companies.
-Thus, it aims at providing the need based education finance to the meritorious students without any hassle.
+A new education funding scheme is made in keeping the students’ burden low that was high in the early phases of their careers in the last funding scheme.
+Thus, RBI has added student loans as the favorite sector of lending for public companies.
+Hence, education loan aims at providing need-based education finance to rank holding students without any hassle.

-It is important for both the banks and students to get a better job upon the successful completion of their overseas educational course.
-This act gives the power and confidence to the students for repaying the Loan within a specified period of time.
+Both the students and banks needs to get a better job upon the successful completion of their overseas educational courses.
+This act gives the power and confidence to the students for repaying the loan within a specified period.

 The Indian Bank Association has made few changes in the guidelines of the education loan.
 Students must be clear about these changes to avoid any sort of complications in the loan process.